software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ### `reloadSession(sessionHandle)`

-Reloads the webview for given `sessionHandle`.
-This method is equivalent to the WKWebView's `reload` method.
+Reloads the page for the given `sessionHandle`.

 ### `refreshSession(sessionHandle)`

-Refreshes the webview for given `sessionHandle`.
-This method is equivalent to making a turbo replace visit to the current URL.
+Refreshes the page for the given `sessionHandle`.
+This method is equivalent to making a Turbo `replace` visit to the current URL.

 ### `clearSessionSnapshotCache(sessionHandle)`

-Clears the snapshot cache for given `sessionHandle`.
+Clears the snapshot cache for the given `sessionHandle`.